616.5 Flagger Control (MUTCD Chapter 6E)

 616.5.6 Red/Yellow Lens Automated Flagger Assistance Devices (MUTCD 6E.06)

 Standard.
 A Red/Yellow Lens Automated Flagger Assistance Device (AFAD) (see EPG 616.5.4) shall alternately display a steadily illuminated CIRCULAR RED lens and a flashing CIRCULAR YELLOW lens to control traffic without the need for a flagger in the immediate vicinity of the AFAD or on the roadway (see Fig. 616.8.10a - MT).

 Red/Yellow Lens AFADs shall have at least one set of CIRCULAR RED and CIRCULAR YELLOW lenses that are 12 inches in diameter.
-Unless otherwise provided in this article, the lenses and their arrangement, CIRCULAR RED on top and CIRCULAR YELLOW below, shall comply with the applicable provisions for traffic signal indications in EPG 902.12.
-If the set of lenses is post-mounted, the bottom of the housing (including brackets) shall be at least 7 feet above the pavement.
+Unless otherwise provided in this article, the lenses and their arrangement, CIRCULAR RED on top and CIRCULAR YELLOW below, shall comply with the applicable provisions for traffic signal indications in EPG 902.12 Flashing Beacons.
+If the set of lenses is post-mounted, the bottom of the housing (including brackets) shall be at least 7 ft. above the pavement.
 If the set of lenses is located over any portion of the highway that can be used by motor vehicles, the bottom of the housing (including brackets) shall be at least 15 ft. above the pavement.

 Option.
 Additional sets of CIRCULAR RED and CIRCULAR YELLOW lenses, located over the roadway or on the left-hand side of the approach and operated in unison with the primary set, may be used to improve visibility and/or conspicuity of the AFAD.